 More than a dozen parents and students came to the Dec.
 20 meeting to make one last show of support for the charter school prior to the vote, wearing yellow shirts with the school's logo and talking at length about the school's valuable academic programs and friendly environment.
 Children spoke about the power of project-based learning as well as personalized education plans they call focused learning goals.

-But the proposal has been met with huge pushback by hundreds of families in the Mountain View Whisman School District, many of whom attended the Dec.
+But the proposal has been met with huge pushback by hundreds families in the Mountain View Whisman School District, many of whom attended the Dec.
 6 public hearing of the charter petition, making an emphatic plea for either the board to deny the charter petition or for BMV to hit the brakes on its plans.

-Rudolph made clear that his recommendation to approve the charter school was a reluctant acceptance that state laws make it very difficult for a school district to deny a charter petition.
-But he said he couldn't make that recommendation without counterbalancing it with his grievances against the way BMV officials went about proposing the charter school, saying it showed disregard for collaboration and community buy-in.
+Superintendent Rudolph made clear that his recommendation to approve the charter school was a reluctant acceptance that state laws make it very difficult for a school district to deny a charter petition.
+But he said he couldn't make that recommendation without counter-balancing it with his grievances against the way BMV officials went about proposing the charter school, saying it showed disregard for collaboration and community buy-in.

 "I know what my recommendation says, and it pains me to write it, but I cannot go forward without at least expressing how I truly feel," Rudolph said.
-"I have employees that are going to lose their jobs, I have teachers who are talking about the loss of programs because of the additional funds that we're going to have to pay for you."
+"I have employees that are gonna lose their jobs, I have teachers who are talking about the loss of programs because of the additional funds that we're going to have to pay for you."

 The clearest problem identified by the district is timing.
 He said the district was given virtually no lead time to prepare for the charter petition, which he said he first heard about from the Voice in September, and that the charter school's proposed opening date in fall 2019 gives the district little time to find classroom space required under Proposition 39.
 It also meant the Mountain View Whisman community, which he said expects community engagement from its schools, didn't get a real chance to weigh in on the proposal or even digest that it was coming.